On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Antonin Chambolle and Vito Crismale for pointing out to us, after the first version of this paper was written, that the identification of the spaces $GSBD$ and $GSBV^{\mathcal{E}}$ was indeed possible.
+This observation encouraged us to develop an alternative approach.

-This research has been supported by the Austrian Science Fund (FWF) through grants 10.55776/F65, 10.55776/Y1292, 10.55776/P35359, by the OeAD-WTZ project CZ04/2019 (M\v{S}MT\v{C}R 8J19AT013), by the Italian Ministry of Research through the PRIN 2022 project No.~2022HKBF5C ``Variational Analysis of Complex Systems in Materials Science, Physics and Biology'', and by the University of Naples Federico II through the FRA Project ``ReSinApas''.
+This research has been supported by the Austrian Science Fund (FWF) through grants \href{https://doi.org/10.55776/F65}{10.55776/F65}, \href{https://doi.org/10.55776/Y1292}{10.55776/Y1292}, \href{https://doi.org/10.55776/P35359}{10.55776/P35359}, \href{https://doi.org/10.55776/F100800}{10.55776/F100800}, by the OeAD-WTZ project CZ04/2019 (M\v{S}MT\v{C}R 8J19AT013), by the Italian Ministry of Research through the PRIN 2022 project No.~2022HKBF5C ``Variational Analysis of Complex Systems in Materials Science, Physics and Biology'', and by the University of Naples Federico II through the FRA Project ``ReSinApas''.
 S.A. and A.K. are also members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (INdAM-GNAMPA).
+For open access purposes, the authors have applied a CCBY public copyright license to any accepted manuscript version arising from this submission.